Quartet II: Accurate LLM Pre-Training in NVFP4 by Improved Unbiased Gradient Estimation: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Anjulie Agrusa and Tijmen Blankevoort (NVIDIA), for their methodological input and for reviewing the manuscript.
 Additionally, we would like to thank our contacts at Datacrunch/Verda, Paul Chang and Antonio Dominguez, for hardware support that was essential to this project.
 Last but certainly not least, we would like to thank Roberto L. Castro for help with efficient NVFP4 matrix multiplication kernels.
+This work was supported under project ID 40 as part of the Swiss AI Initiative, through a grant from the ETH Domain and computational resources provided by the Swiss National Supercomputing Centre (CSCS) under the Alps infrastructure.
+This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/COE12.